 - Preheat oven to 375 degrees F.

-- Pour all ingredients in a large glass bowl.
+- Pour all of the filling ingredients in a large glass bowl.
 (Blueberries may stain a plastic bowl.)

 - Toss until well-combined.

-- Pour filling ingredients into a well-greased 10-inch cast iron skillet or baking dish.
+- Pour into a well-greased 10-inch cast iron skillet or baking dish.

-- Place all ingredients in a food processor or blender.
+- Place all of the topping ingredients in a food processor or blender.

 - Pulse for 45 seconds to 1 minute, or until all ingredients are well-combined.